aditya87/hummus/README.md

 # hummus
-A powerful, concise way to marshal json
+A powerful, concise way to marshal JSON in Go.